racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK6.md

 The attacks we performed along the tasks are caused by the weakness CWE-134 "Use of Externally-Controlled Format String".
 According to [CWE Mitre](https://cwe.mitre.org/data/definitions/134.html), this weakness is observed when a function accepts a format string, originated from an external source (e.g. user input), as its argument.

 Since a user string can be stored in the heap, just as in the stack, we can also observe a vulnerability if the format string is allocated dynamically.
-For example, we can use something similar to the exploit on task 2.A to read everything from the stack, which can include sensitive data.
+For example, we can use something similar to the exploit on task 2.A to read information from the stack, which can include sensitive data.

 However, for running the attacks we used on this guide, we need to store the address in memory we want to read/write to in a position that can be interpreted by `printf` as the address of one of its arguments.
-This means that the value needs to be stored on the stack, so it cannot be influenced by information of the format string, making all the attacks we performed unreliable.
+This means that the value needs to be stored on the stack, so it cannot be influenced by information of the format string, making all the attacks we performed infeasible.
 It can only be done by using non-deterministic solutions, such as using pre-existing stack values.